Folskyy/ghost-icon/README.md

 ## Acknowledgments

 - Built with [GNOME Shell Extensions](https://wiki.gnome.org/Projects/GnomeShell/Extensions).
-- Inspired by the fun of adding a little surprise to the desktop.
+- Inspired by the fun of adding a little surprise to the desktop and not blink for 5 hours straight.

 ---